stanislav-stoychev/FinancialDataApp/README.md

 # FinancialDataApp

 FinancialDataApp application uses event driven architecture + REST in order to fullfill the requrements.
+Pulled market data is saved to the database and streamed to subscribed clients (using RabbitMQ + MassTransit + SignalR).
 It consists of 3 custom microservices and 5 commercial ones.

 Custom ones:
 1. DataPullService - Worker service which uses scheduled job (https://www.quartz-scheduler.net/) to pull market data periodically (https://polygon.io/).
 Retrieved data is saved to SQL Server.